Philip Carey: One Life to Live

 Carey joined the cast of One Life to Live in 1980, originating the role of ruthless business tycoon Asa Buchanan.
 During his time portraying the patriarch of the Buchanan family, he became one of the most often-married characters in daytime television.
 In addition to One Life to Live, he also played the role in one episode of All My Children in 2003 and another in 2004.
 A lifelong smoker, he was diagnosed with lung cancer in January 2006, and underwent chemotherapy.

 In late March 2007, Carey was announced to be leaving One Life to Live, turning down an offer to go to recurring status with the show.
 The character subsequently died offscreen in August 2007, coinciding with the series' 10,000th episode celebration, which brought back characters from the show's past to attend the funeral.
 In November 2007, Carey briefly reprised the role for three episodes in Asa's videotaped will, airing November 9 to November 13, 2007.
-On July 16, 2008, he appeared as Asa's ghost, and also returned on July 21, 2008, for the series' 40th anniversary, as character Victoria Lord, Asa's former daughter-in-law visits, visits Heaven after a car accident.
+On July 16, 2008, he appeared as Asa's ghost, and also returned on July 21, 2008, for the series' 40th anniversary, as character Victoria Lord, Asa's former daughter-in-law visits Heaven after a car accident.
 He returned on August 19, 2008, as Asa's ghost.
 Carey appeared one last time on December 29, 2008, in a videotaped message recorded by Asa before his death.